skijl/Programmer-Advices/interview/InterviewCheatsheet.md

 > Wrapper Class: represents a primitive data type as an object (int <=> Integer) **When do we need it?:**
 - Clone() method
-- Serialization - transfer to other place (DB, Socket)
+- Serialization - a process of converting object into a binary stream to transfer to other place (DB, Socket).
+Implements Serializiable.
+Static method doesn't serialize.
+Transient = ingnored.
 - Collections
 * Autoboxing: make an object from primitive value
 * Unboxing: make a primitive from an object